sr320/course-fish497-2019/slides/week-01/slides.md

 --

 1) Understand how to navigate a computer file system
 2) Create spreadsheets using proper formatting for downstream analysis
-3) Synthesize complex data sets to address a pre-defined question.
+3) Synthesize complex data sets to address a pre-defined question
-4) Evaluate the efficiency of R code to perform basic tasks.
+4) Evaluate the efficiency of R code to perform basic tasks
-5) Effectively visually communicate data analysis products.
+5) Effectively visually communicate data analysis products
 6) Develop a reproducible data analysis workflow